josebarbamontoya/fordham_bioinformatics/class_10/README.md

 * ## Introduction to Python for data processing and analysis

-## Instructions to download the Python tutorials to the home directory:
+## Instructions to download the Python tutorial to the home directory:
 1.- Open the terminal

 2.- Enter the command `cd ~`